Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## Interacting with Submissions

 Throughout the challenge, participants will continuously submit to the evaluation queues.
-Organizers should deploy a automated job that will continuously validate and score participant submissions.
+Organizers should deploy an automated job that will continuously validate and score participant submissions.
 The `status` of a submission can be stored to the submission status and annotations, such as `score`, can also be added.
 To learn more about interacting with submissions, please take a closer look at this list of [commands](https://python-docs.synapse.org/build/html/index.html#evaluations).

 ### Revealing Submissions and Scores